freenet/freenet-core/docs/src/dev-guide.md

 Since the web is part of your state, you are always able to update it, pointing to new contracts, and evolve it over time.

-## Publishing
+## Limitations

-Publishing to the Locutus network is not yet supported.
+[^publish]: Publishing to the Locutus network is not yet supported.
+[^contractrust]: Only Rust is supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.
+[^binaries]: Binaries for all the required tools are not yet available, they must be compiled from source